Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Methods

-Anharmonic contributions were calculated using FHI-vibes with the workflow depicted in Figure 3 \cite{knoop_fhi-vibes_2020}, where anharmonicity was defined according to Equation 2 and a metric for anharmonicity, $\sigma$, was defined according to Equation 5.
-Harmonic force constants, $\Phi$ (Equation 3), were obtained through the finite-difference methods \textit{i.e.,} through evaluation of phonons at the high-symmetry $\Gamma$ point, performed using the Phonopy Python package \cite{togo_first_2015}, where the unit cells were subject to further full optimisations, with convergence reached when the forces on all atoms were less than $0.001$ $eV \mathrm{\AA}^{-1}$ to eliminate residual forces.
-For full sampling of the PES, AIMD simulations were performed using the canonical (NVT) ensemble with FHI-vibes, FHI-aims and ASE, using Langevin dynamics at 300 K. The anharmonicity metric, $\sigma$, was obtained from converged supercells of both Petrov and KDH models, 108 and 180 atoms, respectively, when performing phonon calculations, as negative phonon frequencies at the $\Gamma$ point disappear, which is where anharmonicity is measured (SI, Figure S3).
-Structures, calculation inputs and outputs are available on the NOMAD repository (Upload ID: guCYlP99S4KQLVMjpnhMmw).
+The anharmonicity metric, $\sigma$, for GST was calculated using FHI-vibes Python package. \cite{knoop_fhi-vibes_2020}.
+Harmonic force constants, $\Phi$, were obtained through the finite-difference methods \textit{i.e.,} through evaluation of phonons at the high-symmetry $\Gamma$ point, performed using the Phonopy Python package \cite{togo_first_2015}.
+For Phonon calculations, the Petrov and KDH unit cells were subject to further optimisations, with convergence reached when the forces on all atoms were less than $0.001$ $eV \mathrm{\AA}^{-1}$ to eliminate residual forces.
+For full sampling of the PES, AIMD simulations were performed using the canonical (NVT) ensemble with ASE, using Langevin dynamics at 300 K. The anharmonicity metric, $\sigma$, was obtained from converged supercells of both Petrov and KDH models, 108 and 180 atoms, respectively, when performing phonon calculations, as negative phonon frequencies at the $\Gamma$-point disappear, which is where anharmonicity is measured (SI, Figure S3).
+Vibrational free energies were calculated via Phonopy using phonon frequencies in the harmonic approximation at the $\Gamma$-point only.
+For the anharmonic PES, phonon vibrational frequencies were obtained from AIMD simulation trajectories via regression methods through hiPhive Python Package,\cite{eriksson_hiphive_2019} which presents a phonon representation of the anharmonic PES for thermodynamic analysis (Table S1).
+Spectroscopic properties were obtained via the vibrational density of states (VDOS) using a Fourier transform of the velocity autocorrelation function: